Sorry, no posts matched your criteria

 For more information phone our Sales Team on 07 5433 1111

 Riparian Park is now open and includes play equipment aimed at older kids, such as a flying fox and basketball half court and shelters, BBQs and fitness equipment.
-Habitat Park will include play and fitness equipment, an off-leash dog area, bird watching hide and wetlands.
-Habitat Park will open in mid-2019.
+Habitat Park is now open and includes play and fitness equipment, an off-leash dog area, bird watching hide and wetlands.

 View Riparian Park Brochure View Habitat Park Plan

 The Village Park at North Harbour is located on the corner of Moreton Bay Boulevard and Stradbroke Street and incorporates two areas of play equipment to suit both pre-schoolers and older children and has free Wi-Fi, shelters, drinking fountains (for people and pets) and BBQs on 6000sqm of beautifully landscaped space.